Dashboard Member settings

 • date of purchase

-If a company chooses to name directors on the invoice, all directors must be named.
+All directors must be named if a company chooses to name directors on the invoice.

-If both you and your customer are registered for VAT, a VAT invoice must be issued.
+If your business and the customer are both registered for VAT, it is important that your VAT is paid on time.
 Failure to comply can leave your business liable to a fine.
+Read the government’s guidance on VAT payment penalties for more information.

 When must the customer pay?

 The customer must pay you by the due date mentioned on the invoice.
-If there is no due date specified, then the customer must make payment within 30 days of receiving the invoice for the goods or service.
+If there is no due date specified, the customer must pay within 30 days of receiving the invoice for the goods or services.

 What if the customer does not pay?

-If the customer does not pay and the debt is above £750, you can formally request payment by using a statutory demand.
-A statutory demand can be served as soon as the debt is due and it is not necessary to obtain a court judgment first.
+If the customer does not pay, you can formally request payment using a statutory demand.
+A statutory demand can be served as soon as the debt is due, and it is not necessary to obtain a court judgment first.

 Alternatively, you can always send the customer a Debt recovery letter once payment becomes overdue.